aplested/verify/README.md

 ![ScreenShot](/screenshots/verify_GUI2.png)

-updated for Python3 and MacOS Sequoia
+branch python3 is updated for Python3 and MacOS Sequoia

-old version Tested and running:
+old version (branch main) was tested and running under:

   MacOS 10.13, Python 2.7.15.
 In terminal, navigate to directory and type python verify.py